Immersion cooling

 Of course, this is a rather straightforward overview of what an immersion cooling system includes.
 Different configurations are optimal depending on whether the system is single-phase or two-phase.
 A data centre may also need to adapt its setup if it wants to use a full immersion or partial immersion system.

-Safety considerations for immersion cooling
+Safety considerations for immersion cooling.

 A quick note on safety.
 Data centres have a responsibility to keep their immersion cooling systems secure and safe for the people who operate them.
 A failure could be catastrophic.